Coalie Park Project

 Click on this link to see a video of the installation https://youtu.be/KOr2NDbZhF8

-Project Background – At the end of the tidal flow of Edinburgh’s river lies Coal Hill – a coal depot, railway yard and place for ship repair.
+Project Background – At the end of the tidal flow of Edinburgh’s river lies The Coalie – a coal depot, railway yard and place for ship repair.
 Regenerated in the 1980s, the area became known as Coalie Park.
 The site is an important ‘blue and green space’ and access route for the local community while being home to a surprising variety of wildlife.
 But there is great pressure on this dilapidated space now plagued by littering, graffiti and anti-social behaviour.
 Leith is also one of the most densely populated areas in Scotland and lacks quality greenspace for its residents and wildlife.
 During this project, we aim to:

 • Enhance the ‘blue and green space’ for biodiversity.